Welcome to today's edition of the Rush 24-7 podcast.

 The Federal Reserve Chairman Ben Bernanke told Congress today that rising energy prices jeopardize a currently strong economy.

-He left the door open to the possibility of further interest rate increases to uh keep inflation in check.
+He left the door open to the possibility of further interest rate increases to keep inflation in check.

-This is gonna destroy the stock market.
+This is going to destroy the stock market.

 Well, it's just the opposite.

-Though we'll just have to keep a sharp eye.
+We'll just have to keep a sharp eye.

 Neil Cavuto, kudos to Cavuto.